Wake Forest Office

 Estate planning involves structuring your affairs so that, upon your death, the estate and transfer taxes charged to your estate are minimized, and your assets go to your family and loved ones consistent with your desires.

-Our Wake Forest estate planning attorneys assist families at all stages of life with a focus on helping individuals and families make well-informed decisions about their estates and distribution of their property.
+Are you planning to leave a estate?
+Our Wake Forest estate planning attorneys assist families at all stages of life with a focus on helping individuals and families make well-informed decisions about their estates and the distribution of their property.
 Thoughtful estate planning helps protect families with children in the event of an untimely death.
 They ensure that seniors have plans for long-term care, and effective planning can reduce probate fees and inheritance taxes.

 While estate planning can be an emotional undertaking, it is best done when you have a clear mind and are not under pressure to make decisions.
 It is good to take time to consider the options we present to you, just as we will take the time to understand your goals and values so that we may craft an estate plan that honors your wishes.
 We suggest that estate plans drafted 10 years ago or longer be reviewed for potential updates to reflect changes in the tax code and/or in your needs and desires.